Uniqueness of surface diagrams of smooth 4-manifolds: Moves and model deformations

+Figure \ref{stabdef} is a sequence of base diagrams for the stabilization deformation, corresponding to the move from Section \ref{stabmove}, studied in detail in \cite{H}.
+Here, two \emph{flipping moves} from \cite{L1} have been applied to the same fold arc, then the part of the fold arc between the two loops sweeps across the lower-genus side of the fibration to cancel the intersection points, crossing each cusp point (other than the four that appeared in the flips) exactly once.
+The part of the deformation following the flips is what will be called an \emph{$R_2$ deformation}, which is defined here using the language of \cite[Section 2, item (4b)]{GK1}:

+\begin{df} An $R_2$ deformation is a \emph{Reidemeister-II fold crossing} (or its reverse), slightly generalized to allow cusps to cross into or out of the boundary of the central lune, with each entry or exit as in Figure \ref{tinypair}.
+An $R_2$ deformation is also allowed to begin or end with a cusp-fold crossing.\end{df}

+As depicted in \cite[Figure 5]{H}, the first and second fold crossings of what that paper names an \emph{$R_2$-move} are both examples of what this paper calls an $R_2$ deformation.

+Like in Figure \ref{clean}, depictions of the deformation in Figure \ref{tinypair} will be suppressed from pictures of the critical set.
+They should be understood to occur at any crossing between a cusp arc and an immersion arc.

+\begin{prop} Given any fold arc in an SPWF, there is a stabilization deformation whose initial flips occur on that fold arc.\end{prop} \begin{proof}First perform two flips on the chosen fold arc.
+By repeated application of \cite[Propositions 2.5(2) and 2.7]{W2}, it is possible to repeatedly apply deformations as in Figure \ref{tinypair} to move all cusps into the two loops introduced by the flips.
+At this point it is possible to cancel the two fold crossings by \cite[Proposition 2.5(3)]{W2}.\end{proof}

 One special case of stabilization is available to surface diagrams that come from surface bundles over the sphere, that is, blank surface diagrams.
-Performing a birth move in this case increases the genus of the surface diagram by one and introduces two simple closed curves whose only requirement is that they intersect at a unique point. \end{subsection}
+Performing a birth move in this case increases the genus of the surface diagram by one and introduces two simple closed curves whose only requirement is that they intersect at a unique point.
+In \cite{BH}, it is part of the definition of \emph{surface diagram} that there are at least two circles.